TayMcQuaya/AudioBook-Organizer/MOBILE_OVERLAY_LANDSCAPE_FIXES.md

 4. **Dark Theme**: Switch themes and verify mobile overlay colors remain correct
 5. **Zoom Prevention**: Try pinch-to-zoom in landscape mode with overlay showing
 6. **Full Screen Coverage**: Verify landscape overlay covers entire viewport with no gaps or scrollable areas
+7. **Privacy Page Mobile**:
+   - Verify title has proper spacing from navigation header (no overlap)
+   - Scroll to bottom and confirm footer is fully visible
+   - Test on devices with notches (iPhone X+) for safe area padding

 ## Known Limitations
 - Landing page is designed for portrait mode only on mobile